Handbook of Operating Procedures 9-2010

 1. Qualifications

-1. Be a degree-seeking graduate student without existing admissions conditions imposed by the Vice Provost and Dean of Graduate Studies.
+1. Be a degree-seeking graduate student without existing admissions conditions imposed by the senior vice provost and dean of the Graduate School

-1. Hold a Master's degree or have completed a minimum 30 hours of graduate coursework.
+1. Hold a Master's degree or have completed a minimum of 30 hours of graduate coursework.

-1. Have satisfactorily completed one semester of a course in teaching methods (398T).
+1. Have satisfactorily completed one term of a course in teaching methods (398T).

-1. Have completed at least one semester of service as a teaching assistant, or completed at least one year of teaching experience in an accredited college or school.
+1. Have completed at least one term of service as a teaching assistant or completed at least one year of teaching in an accredited college or school.

 1. Be in good academic standing and making satisfactory progress toward a graduate degree.

-1. Remain registered in courses that count toward the graduate degree for at least nine semester hours during each long session semester of employment.
+1. Remain registered in courses that count toward the graduate degree for at least nine semester credit hours during each fall and spring term of employment.

-1. If holding an appointment for one summer term (first six weeks, second six weeks, nine weeks or twelve weeks) must remain registered in courses that count toward the graduate degree for at least three semester hours during any term of the summer session.
+1. If holding an appointment for one summer term (first term, second term, nine-weeks or summer term) must remain registered in courses that count toward the graduate degree for at least three semester credit hours during any summer term.

 1. Meet the eligibility criteria set forth in Section B.3 below.